-Questions concerning the Japan Science and Technology Agency (JST)
+Questions concerning Research Institute of Science and Technology for Society (RISTEX),

-Call Research Institute of Science and Technology for Society (RISTEX)
+the Call Japan Science and Technology Agency (JST)

-Programs, and proce- (For general inquiries)
+Programs, and (For general inquiries)

-dures for preparation of e-mail: boshu@jst.go.jp
+procedures for e-mail : boshu@jst.go.jp

-application documents (For applications)
+preparation of application (For applications)

-and submission, etc. e-mail: boshu-koritsu@jst.go.jp
+documents and e-mail : boshu-koritsu@jst.go.jp

-Please contact us by e-mail.
+submission, etc. Please contact us by e-mail.

-Questions concerning the e-Rad helpdesk
+Questions concerning e-Rad helpdesk

-Cross-ministerial R&D Tel: 0570-066-877 (navy dial)
+the Cross-ministerial Tel: 0570-057-060 (navi dial)

-Management System (e- (9:00-18:00/Except on Saturdays, Sundays, holidays, and the year-end
+R&D Management (9:00-18:00/Except on Saturdays, Sundays, holidays, and the year-end

-Rad) and new year period)
+System (e-Rad) and new year period)

 Registration of research

 institution or researcher,

 or how to operate e-Rad,

 etc.

-^{}JST will not answer any questions regarding the status of review or acceptance.
+\JST will not answer any questions regarding the status of review or acceptance.

-^{}JST and the e-Rad helpdesk will be extremely busy before the application submission deadline (proposal deadline).
+\JST and the e-Rad helpdesk will be extremely busy before the application submission deadline

+(proposal deadline).
 Be sure to make inquiries with adequate time until submission.